MaragkakisMike/budget-tracker/README.md

 1. npx expo prebuild
 2. npx expo run:android --variant release (Make sure an android emulator is running, or a physical device is connected)

-3. After the build is complete, you can download the apk file from the Expo dashboard.
+3. After the build is complete, you can find the APK file in the `android/app/build/outputs/apk/release` directory.
+4. The apk is named `app-release.apk`.

 ## License